RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/_index.md

 ---
-Title: Cluster Operations
+Title: Cluster Maintenance
 description:
-weight: $weight
+weight: 50
 alwaysopen: false
 categories: ["RS"]
 ---
-This section has all you need to know pertaining to administering the cluster in Redis Enterprise Software.
+This section has all you need to know to maintain a Redis Enterprise Software (RS) cluster.

 {{< allchildren style="h2" description="true" />}}